 If you have the will, then he works the willing.
 Do not be afraid or weary.
 He gives us both zeal and performance.
 For when we will, he will henceforth augment our willing.

 The Fathers are clear, in these and other references, that on the one hand, we should not imagine that all of our activity is directed by God as if we had no free will at all.
-But equally, and especially for the Christian, there should be an understanding that the divine energeia always sustains and augments our own human energeia, so that we are able to work those things which God desires of us.
-Nor should this be surprising, since the Divine energeia, which is always fulfilling the being of God, works with us so that we might also find fulfilment in the exercise of our own human energeia, and such a desire for the fulfilment of his creation in its own natural purpose is also an expression of the nature and essence of God.
+But equally, and especially for the Christian, there should be an understanding that the Divine energeia always sustains and augments our own human energeia, so that we are able to work those things which God desires of us.
+Nor should this be surprising, since the Divine energeia, which is the incomprehensible fulfillment of the being of God, works with us so that we might also find fulfilment in the exercise of our own human energeia, and such a desire for the fulfilment of his creation in its own natural purpose is also an expression of the nature and essence of God.
 But this is equally not describing a union or participation in the unknowable divine essence.
 It is speaking of an experience of the energeia of God, his being-at-work.

-It was the Cappadocian Fathers who next took up the idea of the distinction between the essence and the energies.
+The Cappadocian Fathers took up the idea of the distinction between the essence and the energies.
 They were seeking to reflect on the experience of God in the Old Testament, and especially on the encounter of Moses with the glory of God.
 And they were also seeking to combat the error of Eunomius.
 Eunomius was essentially an Arian, differing only in some points from the views of Arius.
 He identified the attributes given to God with the essence of God, such that if there were different attributes then there must be a different essence.
 So when he heard that one divine attribute was to be Unbegotten, and that it was said of the Son that he was Only-Begotten, he insisted that these words must describe two different essences, and that the Son could not be of the same essence of the Father, otherwise he would also be Unbegotten.

 On the contrary, St Athanasius had argued that the three Divine Persons of the Trinity could be found doing the same energeia, and therefore were the same God.
 He argued that whatever shared the same energeia, the same being-at-work, was of the same essence.
 McIntyre says of this teaching in Athanasius…